pbastowski/body-parser/README.md

 #### How do you make it work?

-Install the `pbastowski:post-body-parser` package and the above example will work as shown.
+Install the `pbastowski:body-parser` package and the above example will work as shown.

-> Note that `Meteor.require` is only available after you add this package to your project.

 ### Install: